feature-engine/feature_engine/docs/api_doc/variable_handling/index.rst

 The `check` functions check that the list of variables are all of the desired data type.

+The `retain` functions select the variables in a list if they fulfill a condition.

 These functions are used under-the-hood by all Feature-engine transformers to select the variables that they will modify.